ying-li-python/DNA-analyze/README.md

 # DNA analysis in terminal

-This is a script designed to allow users to analyze their DNA sequence in terminal for PCR primer construction.
+If you want to quickly look whether a DNA sequence is appropriate for PCR primer construction, try to run this script in terminal!

 > Example:
 <html>